-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 3. Use Google’s Business Messages While You Can

-Google My Business profiles can include functionality that allows businesses to correspond with customers straight from the SERPs.
+Google Business Profile can include functionality that allows businesses to correspond with customers straight from the SERPs.

-When activated, GMB profiles will display a Message button that users can click on to start direct messaging with the business.
+When activated, GBP will display a Message button that users can click on to start direct messaging with the business.

-How Does It Work
+How GBP Business Messages Work

-This functionality has existed since 2017 in Google My Business, and since 2018 in Google Maps.
-It has only recently made it onto desktop, however.
+This functionality has existed since 2017 in Google Business Profile and since 2018 in Google Maps.
+It has only recently made it onto the desktop, however.

-If you are an owner of a GMB profile, you should see the option in your desktop dashboard to Turn on messaging under the Messages tab.
+If you are an owner of a GBP, you should see the option in your desktop dashboard to Turn on messaging under the Messages tab.

-You can then set items like an initial auto-responder to be sent out when a visitor first messages you using this service.
+You can then set items like an initial auto-responder to be sent out when a visitor first messages you are using this service.

 To make sure the service is a timely one, Google recommends you reply to all messages within 24 hours.

 If you don’t, Google may deactivate the messaging service on your account.
+Your response times can also show in Google Search and Maps.

+Google may display ‘Usually responds in a few minutes,’ ‘Usually responds in a few hours,’ ‘Usually responds in a day,’ or ‘Usually responds in a few days,’ depending on your average reply time.

 How Does This Help Build New Business?

 Not everyone has the time (or inclination) to call up a business they have yet to engage with.
-Allowing potential local customers to message you straight from your GMB profile is an excellent way of streamlining conversations with them.
+Allowing potential local customers to message you straight from your GBP is an excellent way of streamlining conversations with them.

 If you respond quickly, your chances of that potential customer converting are greatly increased.

-This is of particular use to local businesses who perhaps don’t use centralized call centers or messaging.
-It can be another touch point that shows personalization of the business based on the location that the consumer is in.
+This is of particular use to local businesses that perhaps don’t use centralized call centers or messaging.
+It can be another touch point that shows the personalization of the business based on the location that the consumer is in.

-Consider the offers, services and tone of voice that might be most appropriate to your customers in that particular geography.
+Consider the offers, services, and tone of voice that might be most appropriate to your customers in that particular geography.
 This is your opportunity to highlight again how well you know your customers.

 Make use of the local name for the area your business is in.
 Talk about the specific events and charities you support in the area.